 WARNING!
-Risk of explosion due to leaking batteries Leaking electrolytes can shorten the creepage distance and air gap between the poles.
-As a result, the requirements for the batteries may no longer be met.
+Risk of explosion from leaking batteries

+Leaking electrolyte can reduce the creepage distance and air gaps between the poles.
+This may mean that the batteries no longer meet the required standards.

 - Replace leaking batteries immediately. - Clean the battery compartment (and, if necessary, the device) before inserting the new disposable/rechargeable batteries.